 As for DC, here’s a rundown:

 Took Amtrak for the first time in my life.
-I applied for their incredible writing residency program but it doesn’t seem like I’m going to be granted that dream of dreams, so I’ll have to settle for the occasional self-funded journey.
 Everyone told me that I would love it—I’m partial to old-world modes of transportation—and they weren’t wrong.
 Penn Station is not romantic, make no mistake, but the long and sunset-backdropped weave through New Jersey, Pennsylvania, Delaware, and Maryland was spectacular.

 Regained composure and watched the World Cup at this nookish bar tucked on the second floor of an apartment building called Ivy & Coney, which felt like a moderately dilapidated Victorian living room with ice-cold beer.
 Fantastic.
 After a nap and some time with Shaelyn’s ridiculously photogenic miniature Australian Shepherds, it was off to Show Time to eat pizza and listen to all of the Shangri-Las and Smoky Robinson songs I could manage from the free jukebox before pissing off fellow patrons.
 Unnamed members of our parties vomited from the building extravagance of the day and I almost tried a potion made from “every leftover bottle of weird promotional liquor that we get sent, mixed together” but thought better of it.